-Our new school will be situated on an easily accessible, town centre site on Booth Street, formally occupied by a Sainsburys supermarket (now demolished).
+Our new school is situated on an easily accessible, town centre site on Booth Street.
 See ‘our building’ for details of the fantastic learning and sporting facilities provided.
-The school will be situated right next to the tram stop and a 3 minute walk from the local bus station.
+The school is situated right next to the tram stop and a 3 minute walk from the local bus station.

-For admissions from 2023 onwards, please register your interest here.
+For admissions for 2024/ 2025 onwards, please register your interest here.
 This will mean we can keep in touch with you and keep you up to date with the admissions process and important dates and events for subsequent years.

 Also see our Admissions page.